Impact of COVID on Crime

 Spring lockdown led to a huge drop in total crime but more Drug and Anti-Social offences.

-The first national lockdown (March-May) resulted in many interesting changes in criminal activity.
-Using Doordastats we can take a deeper look into how the lockdown effected the amount and type of crimes being reported.
+The first national lockdown (March-May 2020) resulted in many interesting changes in criminal activity.
+Using Doordastats we can take a deeper look into how the lockdown affected the amount and type of crimes being reported.